andrewmartinn/ecommerce-store-ui/README.md

 - Featured Products Slider: Learned to implement scrollable and responsive carousel which displays product items with navigation buttons.
 - MobX Integration: Integrated MobX for efficient state management to store, persist and modify changes to the cart and UI.
 - Discount Functionality: Added a discount code feature during the checkout process, allowing users to receive a percentage off their total purchase.
+- Checkout process: Implemented a simplified checkout process after the checkout is completed to show the order confirmation

 ## Project Setup